chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.coro.alloc``' intrinsic returns an address of the memory on the callers frame where coroutine frame of this coroutine can be placed and `null` otherwise.
+The '``llvm.coro.alloc``' intrinsic returns an address of the memory on the callers frame where coroutine frame of this coroutine can be placed or `null` otherwise.

 Arguments:
 """"""""""